Vhalur-PickEms/.github/profile/README.md

 >
 >Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

+For our group project we have taken a look at the "ACM Code of Ethics and Professional Conduct".
+With this conduct in mind, we have written a [document](https://github.com/wocevv/Documentation/blob/main/Ethics.md) to explain how we experienced these ethical principles ourselves.
+<br><br>

 #### 6. Requirements and design (GP)
 >Clarification:
 >
 >Multiple types of test techniques: You apply user acceptance testing and stakeholder feedback to validate the quality of the requirements.
 You evaluate the quality of >the design (e.g., by testing or prototyping) taking into account the formulated quality properties like security and performance.

+One of the first things we did when we started this project was set-up a UI design.
+We had used the approach that we were tought last semester, wireframes.
+After sharing these with our stakeholder, they mentioned the concept of "Low-Res" and "High-Res" [UX designs](https://github.com/wocevv/Documentation/blob/main/Design.md).
+These would give an idea of the applications flow, not just the looks.
+We started with the Low-Res design and shared these for feedback.
+With the received feedback we worked on the High-Res design.
+After a round of feedback and ideas from the stakeholder, we started adjusting our web application to the looks of the High-Res UX design.
+<br><br>
+To make sure the flow and design of our website was readable for those not involved in the development, we used [usability tests](https://github.com/wocevv/Documentation/blob/main/usability-test.md).
+We asked a few students (who had not seen the project before) to complete an assignment.
+<br><br>

 #### 7. Business process (GP)
 >Clarification: